Amasugfu/virtual-try-on-app/README.md

-# Real-Time Virtual Try-On Using Comuopter Vision and Augmented Reality
+# Real-Time Virtual Try-On Using Computer Vision and Augmented Reality

 This is the source code of the final year project - **Real-Time Virtual Try-On Using Comuopter Vision and Augmented Reality**.
 This includes: